 B.C.
 Farmers' Food Donation Corporate Income Tax Credit

 The farmers' food donation tax credit is effective for the 2016 to 2018 tax years.
-It is a new non-refundable income tax credit to encourage farmers and farming corporations to donate certain agricultural products that they produce in B.C. to registered charities, such as food banks or school meal programs.
+It is a non-refundable income tax credit to encourage farmers and farming corporations to donate certain agricultural products that they produce in B.C. to registered charities, such as food banks or school meal programs.

 The credit is 25 per cent of the eligible amount of a farming corporation’s qualifying gifts for the tax year.
 The credit is available to farming corporations who make a gift of agricultural product after February 16, 2016 and before January 1, 2019.